eggsandbeer/single-page-javascript-exercise/README.md

-# Your task is to write a responsive JavaScript application that allows a logged in user to search Github.com for other users.
+### Your task is to write a responsive JavaScript application that allows a logged in user to search Github.com for other users' public repositories.

-It is a pretty open ended exercise, so feel free to use any other javascript library you want.
-However, you must need to use Angular js for this exercise.
+It is a pretty open ended exercise, so feel free to use any other javascript libraries you want.
+However, you **must** use Angular js for this exercise.

 Requirements
 * Show a login box initially for a github user to login with their username/password (basic auth is fine).